04 Apr Heat Pump Installation & Buying Guide: Types of Heat Pumps, the Average Cost of Heat Pumps, Buying Tips, and Installation Basics

 The heating seasonal performance factor (HSPF) measures the efficiency of an air-source heat pump.
 The higher the HSPF, the more efficient the unit, and vice versa.
 It specifically looks at BTU heat output relative to watt-hours of electricity used over the heating season.
 An air-source heat pump typically has an HSPF of 6.7-10, whereas an open-loop ground-water system typically has an HSPF of 10.7-12.8, and a closed-loop ground-water system is about 9.2-11 on the HSPF scale.

-One benefit of installing a heat pump is that it will come with a warranty, which ensures that most repairs or defects will be covered.
+Heat pumps come with a warranty, which covers most repairs or defects.
 Many big name manufacturers now offer 5-10 year warranties on the major components.
 As a general rule, warranties are better on premium brands.
 You may also be able to purchase an extended warranty for an additional fee.

 Having the ability to heat and cool specific areas of your home by way of zoned-controlled heating can be another way to cut down on energy consumption while increasing comfort, and is an appealing option for many homeowners.

 Look for a unit with this option if you are interested in using your heat pump to provide domestic hot water heating in addition to home heating.

 The outdoor compressor unit of a heat pump can be quite noisy.
 If possible, look for a unit with an outdoor sound rating of 7.6 bels or less.
 The lower the value, the quieter the unit is and vice versa.